 Garnish with a sprinkling of fresh chopped oregano and serve.

 What Should I Serve Alongside This Entree?

 There are lots of options to work with here.
 The most popular and one of my favorites is to serve it with rice and your choice of green vegetables, however you could always use potatoes instead of rice for the starch.

 If you want to keep it really healthy, then you can slice up the chicken and serve it over a bed of mixed greens that have been lightly dressed in olive oil and lemon juice.

 For more chicken recipes, check out these Foodal favorites next:

 - Sunflower Seed Spinach Pesto Grilled Chicken

 - Weeknight Chicken Marsala

 What will you pair with this flavorful entree?
 Tell us in the comments below.
 And come back to rate the recipe once you try it!

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on March 4, 2012.
-Last updated: August 2, 2020 at 10:41 am.
+Last updated on January 21, 2020.